MrHedmad/kerblam/README.md

   versions of your project.
 - You execute your pipelines in a Docker container, and not in your development environment.
+- Most of your input data is remotely downloadable, especially for large and bulky files.

 If you don't like this setup, Kerblam! is not for you.